bobbyno/dev-machine/README.md

 If you don't already have these repos, and want to have something you can customize, you can [fork](https://github.com/bobbyno/dotfiles) [mine](https://github.com/bobbyno/emacs.d).

+### Set DEV_HOME for the root directory of where you hack

+This script assumes you use a common directory root for your software development.
+If you want to use `~/dev`, for example, then `export DEV_HOME="~/dev"`.

+### Running

 To install everything: `make bootstrap`

 Have a look at the `makefile` to see what's included.

-## Components
+Run individual targets if you don't need everything.

+## What opinions are included?

 #### Python